IdealAQ/aq-data-az-blob/README.md

-# CSV to Blob export
+# CSV to Blob export and download
-This script scans specified directory for *.csv files and exports them as *.parquet files to Azure Storage.

-As a convention, UTC time is used.
+> These scripts use UTC time for all input, output, logs, and internal calculations.

 ## Installation
 ### ENV variables overview